syncfusion-content/xamarin-docs/Xamarin/Charts/how-to/Get-the-data-point-collection-based-on-region.md

 ---
 layout: post
 title: Get the data point collection based on region in Syncfusion SfChart
-description: This section explains how to retrieve the data point collection for a specific region in Xamarin.Forms SfChart using the VisibleRange or hit-test support.
+description: This section explains how to retrieve the data point collection for a specific region in Xamarin.Forms SfChart using the GetDataPoints methods in the CartesianSeries.
 platform: xamarin
 control: Chart
 documentation: ug